Gigas002/software-and-services/README.md

 - !LINUX! [darling](https://github.com/darlinghq/darling) -- analogue of wine which targets macos behavior on linux
 - [Heroic Games Launcher](https://github.com/Heroic-Games-Launcher/HeroicGamesLauncher) -- A Native GOG, Amazon and Epic Games Launcher for Linux, Windows and Mac

+TODO: move darling from games section

 ## Downloaders

-- [curl](https://github.com/curl/curl) -- first and most important app for this section.
-I hope I don't even need to explain why and how it can be used
+- [curl](https://github.com/curl/curl) -- a command line tool and library for transferring data
 - [yt-dlp](https://github.com/yt-dlp/yt-dlp) -- fork of abandoned [youtube-dl](https://github.com/ytdl-org/youtube-dl) for downloading videos (*not only youtube supported*); CLI
 - [youtube-dl-gui](https://github.com/StefanLobbenmeier/youtube-dl-gui) -- youtube-dl (*actually yt-dlp*) GUI
 - [qBitTorrent](https://github.com/qbittorrent/qBittorrent) -- simple and fast bittorrent client on qt.
 Sometimes preinstalled on linux systems
 - [gallery-dl](https://github.com/mikf/gallery-dl) -- awesome command-line program to download stuff from a [huge](https://github.com/mikf/gallery-dl/blob/master/docs/supportedsites.md) variaty of websites.
 Configs are usually located in `~/.config/gallery-dl/config.json` (create one if you don't have any)
 - [pixivutil2](https://github.com/Nandaka/PixivUtil2) -- CLI on python to download stuff from pixiv, alternative for gallery-dl for pixiv only (*gallery-dl supports pixiv too*) Supports authentication, pixiv FANBOX, downloading videos (through ffmpeg).
 Has an AUR package.
 Config is located in `~/.local/share/PixivUtil2`
 - !PROPRIETARY! !WINDOWS!
 [Hitomi Downloader](https://github.com/KurtBestor/Hitomi-Downloader) -- [partially closed-source](https://github.com/KurtBestor/Hitomi-Downloader/issues/2226) software for downloading galleries, alternative to gallery-dl with GUI.
 Though it's [mentioned](https://github.com/KurtBestor/Hitomi-Downloader/issues/885) to work on linux with **Wine** I couldn't run it myself
 - [DoujinDownloader](https://github.com/Gigas002/DoujinDownloader) -- my own tool to organize doujins repo using `.md` or `.json` files.
-It's not actually a downloader, since there are a lot of better tools for this, but it's capable of parsing undownloaded list of links into file, that downloaders like **Hitomi Downloader** can handle
+It's not actually a downloader, since there are a lot of better tools for this, but it's capable of parsing undownloaded list of links into file, that downloaders like **gallery=dl** can handle
 - [imgbrd-grabber](https://github.com/Bionus/imgbrd-grabber) -- imageboard/booru downloader with rich GUI and lots of features, including adding your own data sources

+TODO: add wget

 ## Package managers

 - !WINDOWS! [winget](https://github.com/microsoft/winget-cli) -- windows package manager.
 It's good to have at least something on windows
 - !LINUX! [yay](https://github.com/Jguer/yay) -- awesome helper for arch's pacman
-- !LINUX! [flatpak](https://github.com/flatpak/flatpak) -- application sandboxing and distribution framework.
-Better, than `snap`, but I still prefer `yay` or `appimages`
-- !LINUX! [snap](https://github.com/snapcore/snapd) -- if you don't have an alternative
-- !LINUX!
-[AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher) -- not a package manager, but an organizer for your AppImages

 ## Virtualization

-I'm not an expert on this question and used only `vmware` and `vbox`

 - [Docker](https://www.docker.com/get-started) -- popular CLI containerization application.
 Has free community edition and paid enterprise, more explanation on this regards [here](https://askinglot.com/is-docker-a-open-source)
 - [Virtual Box](https://www.virtualbox.org/wiki/Downloads) -- most basic and simple to use virtualization application